knrafto/MathSymbolsInput/README.md

 To add your own commands, click the Math Input Symbols `∀` icon in the menu bar and select `Edit Custom Commands...`.
 You may need to [enable the input menu in the macOS System Preferences](https://support.apple.com/guide/mac-help/type-language-mac-input-sources-mchlp1406/mac) first.
-New commands should take effect immediately.
+New commands will take effect immediately.

 # FAQ